 Lesson from the story: It is important to stay true to yourself and your friends, even in challenging situations.
 Trust and honesty are key elements of a strong and lasting friendship.

-How much did you like the The Monkey and the Crocodile: A Tale of Friendship?
+How much did you like The Monkey and the Crocodile: A Tale of Friendship?
 Please share your views in the comment box.
 Also, please share this story with your friends on social media so they can enjoy it, and for more such stories, please bookmark storiespub.com.

 Check out other stories that we have: